mattermost/mattermost-test-management/data/test-cases/cloud/starter-plan/MM-Test-Case-1.md

 1. Create or log into a Cloud Workspace on the Starter plan
 2. Go to **System Console** > OpenID Connect
-3. Select OpenID Connect (other) from the drop down list.
+3. Select OpenID Connect (other) from the drop down list

 **Expected**